nctsiridis/plife/README.md

 ### Combining Attributes

-You can combine any number of attributes, but note the following stipulations.
+You can combine any number of attributes.
+However, some attributes will contradict each other, so note the following conditions.

 - **Sparsity and Degree Distribution**: If both are specified, degree distribution takes precedence.
 - **Reciprocity and Skew Symmetry**: Reciprocity is applied after skew symmetry and can override it.